Starting a Dental Practice: A Complete Step-by-Step Guide + Downloadable Checklist

 One of the biggest expenses when starting a dental practice is the up-front cost of equipment.
 In addition to dental equipment, you need furniture, computer systems, dental practice management software, and other items.

 Find a reputable equipment salesperson early on in the process.
-You want to find someone who you can work with to obtain affordable, quality equipment.
+You want to find someone who is easy to work with and can help you obtain affordable, quality equipment.
 Be sure to research all of your options before making any large purchases.
-It may be less expensive to lease equipment initially and then buy new equipment when you’re ready to upgrade.
-If you want to buy equipment outright, you’ll need to find a lender that provides equipment financing.
+It may be less expensive to lease equipment initially and buy new equipment when ready to upgrade.
+You’ll need to find a lender that provides equipment financing to buy equipment outright.

 5. Evaluating Your Space and Layout Needs